Objects Conservator

 Background

-The Museum seeks a skilled, team-oriented and experienced Objects Conservator to oversee assessments, treatments, and overall collections care for the Birmingham Museum of Art (BMA) in Birmingham, Alabama.
-This person will have professional conservation duties related to the examination, preservation, restoration, exhibition, handling, crating, and storage of primarily three-dimensional works of art, including decorative arts, sculpture, and frames of both organic and inorganic materials.
+The Museum seeks a skilled, team-oriented, and experienced Objects Conservator to oversee assessments, treatments, and overall collections care for the Birmingham Museum of Art (BMA) in Birmingham, Alabama.
+This person will have professional conservation duties related to the examination, treatment, exhibition, handling, and storing of primarily three-dimensional works of art, including decorative arts and sculpture.
 A working knowledge of basic treatment techniques for paintings, works on paper, photography, and multimedia is a plus.

-The ideal candidate will be excited to collaborate with regional, national, and international conservation teams and have the reputation and skills to build partnerships.
-This colleague should place a great value on diverse yet inclusive understanding of BMA’s collection as well as their preservation, presentation, inclusivity, and public reception.
+The ideal candidate will be excited to collaborate with regional and national conservation teams and have the skills to build partnerships.
+This colleague should place a great value on the understanding of the BMA’s collection as well as its preservation and presentation.

 Specific duties include:

-• Document conservation research and treatments with methodical written commentary and photographs, and enter them into the BMA collections management database (TMS).
-Documentation may include the use of a microscope, UV digital imaging, and sampling to determine original material.
+• Document conservation research and treatments with written commentary and photographs, and enter them into the BMA collections management database (TMS).

 • Work with the Collections & Exhibitions team to share condition reporting for works coming in on loan, going out on loan, exhibition objects, and new acquisitions.